Mental Health Showcase

 • Collaborate and be inspired

-• Take away ideas to improve your practice
+• Take away ideas to improve practice

 The Emergency Services Foundation hosted our second Mental Health Showcase at Lifesaving Victoria in Port Melbourne on the 4th of October 2023.
 The event brought together 180 staff and volunteers with an interest in supporting the mental health and wellbeing of the 139,000 people working across Victoria’s emergency service sector.